marcelocanales/ng-knife/projects/ng-knife/README.md

 # Ng Knife

 ## About Ng Knife
-Ng Knife is a simple utility library for angular projects
+Ng Knife is a simple utility library for angular projects.

 ## Installing